 Wear gloves – diesel is a nasty fuel that irritates the skin.
 Don’t wipe your hands on your clothing, don’t touch your face.
 Keep an old cloth rag handy to wipe your hands (frequently).

 A diesel engine is different from a petrol engine in a number of ways.
 Most importantly, diesel fuel is not ‘ignited’ by a spark plug; instead it is ignited by spontaneous combustion using high pressure.
 A diesel engine block is extremely solid and able to withstand high internal pressure.
 The piston moves up and down similar to a petrol car engine, but the compression of the fuel is much higher (20:1) compared to a petrol engine (10:1).
 Because of a diesel engine running at much higher compression, fuel needs to be squirted into the cylinders at a high pressure.
-I mean, howe else would you get fuel in there, right?
-The piston further compressing the fuel/air mixture during its compression stroke.
+The piston further compresses the fuel/air mixture during its compression stroke.
 This will cause the fuel/air mixture to combust.
 There are no spark plugs to ignite the fuel/air mixture in the cylinder.
 There are no valves, no cam shaft, no carburator; just a fuel injector that squirts fuel into each cylinder at exactly the right time; it just works.

 Injecting fuel at high pressure introduces a number of challenges: